Garrett Motion - Cash Flow Machine with 100% Upside Potential

 We disclosed a year ago that we are expecting that by 2030, the revenue that we were expecting on the turbo side would be at the same level as 2023.
 And this was anticipating a BEV percentage that is probably higher than what people have in their latest forecast.

-During the recent Paris Motor Show, BMW CEO raised concerns about the feasibility of this plan.
+During the recent Paris Motor Show, the BMW CEO raised concerns about the feasibility of this plan.
 Other manufacturers and some governments agree with him:

 BMW CEO Oliver Zipse has called on the European Union to rethink its ambitious plan to phase out petrol and diesel cars by 2035, stating that the target is “no longer realistic.”